mmmanyfold/picture-room-theme/README.md

 		1. Log in to: http://pictureroom.mcnallyjacksonstore.com/store/admin/login

-		2. Go to **Custom Pages > Staff Picks**
+		2. Go to **Custom Pages > Home**

 		3. Click the **< >** icon under **Edit Page Content** to switch to HTML view

 		4. Replace everything with updated code and click **Save**.

-	- Check the [Staff Picks page](http://pictureroom.mcnallyjacksonstore.com/store/staff-picks) to make sure everything looks right.
+	- Check the [Home page](http://pictureroom.mcnallyjacksonstore.com/store) to make sure everything looks right.
 Edit the code if necessary - always edit in Github and then copy paste into Lightspeed to test your changes.

-	- Once everything checks out, save the code in Github - scroll to the bottom and enter a descriptive commit message (ie. *update Milah's picks*).
+	- Once everything checks out, save the code in Github - scroll to the bottom and enter a descriptive commit message (ie. *update slide 2*).
 Then commit changes.

 	- If you need to change anything later on, always include a commit message (ie. *fix typo*)